Frequently Asked Questions (FAQs)

 Barnett’s Propane: 520-458-4541

-Send your name and email to one of the VDO Board Members.
+Send your name and email to the VDO Secretary.
 Emails are kept confidential and newsletters are sent via bcc.

 All VDO Members (whether a vacant or developed lot) pay the same HOA rate, which covers community expenses such as taxes, fees, insurance, road and front entrance maintenance, and mowing.
 Only lots with homes pay for the Internet service.
 3 Canyons Ranch Master HOA assessments are determined by both lot acreage and house size.
-Any additional 3 Canyons HOA questions should be directed to our section representative: 3c20westrep@gmail.com.
+Answers to many 3 Canyons HOA questions can found at www.threecanyonsranch.com/faq.
+(VDO is in 3 Canyons Section 20 West.)
+Your 3 Canyons Board Representative can be contacted at section20w@threecanyonsranch.com.
+Sign up for the 3 Canyons email list at www.threecanyonsranch.com/signup.